uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 *Exercise 2 - Setting up: packages and scripts*

--   Install and load the package ggplot2
+-   Install and load the package `ggplot2`
--   Install only if you haven't yet done so using `install.packages("ggplot2")`
+-   Install only if you haven't yet done so using: `install.packages("ggplot2")`
 -   Load the package using:

 ``` r